sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 </p>
 -->

-[Large scale code change Automation](https://about.sourcegraph.com/product/automation) is coming soon to Sourcegraph.
-With this functionality, you will be able to automate large-scale code changes to remove legacy code, fix critical security issues, and pay down tech debt.
-We have started our implementation with campaign management - the ability to track sets of changes (e.g. pull requests) to ensure they are rolled out throughout your organization.
+We have started working to add new [Automation](https://about.sourcegraph.com/product/automation) workflows to Sourcegraph.
+Soon, you will be able to automate large-scale code changes to remove legacy code, fix critical security issues, and pay down tech debt across all of your repositories.

 [See our prototype of Automation in action](https://about.sourcegraph.com/product/automation#see-it-in-action) and let us know if you are interested in learning more, or if Automation would benefit you and your company.